 (b) Printed form - Download and complete the international student application for admission (includes a certification of finances form).

 - Application Fee- Submit the $35 application fee.
 Students may mail a check or money order or can pay by credit card by calling 1-800-682-9797 or 1-906-227-2650.
 You may also pay online.

-- Transcripts - Request official, original transcripts of ALL secondary school work (U.S. and non-U.S.), official certificates showing results of any standardized examinations taken in your home country ("O" levels, "A" levels, etc.), and submit directly to NMU Admissions for evaluation.
-Official transcripts of any colleges, universities or trade schools you have attended must be sent directly from the issuing institution to Northern Michigan University and to an evaluation agency (see note 4 below.).
+- Transcripts - Admission decisions are made on official documents.
+Request official, original transcripts of ALL secondary and post-secondary academic work, which could include official certificates showing results of any standardized examinations taken in your home country ("O" levels, "A" levels, etc.), and have them submitted directly to the Northern Michigan University Admissions Office.
 Certified translations are required for any documents not originally in English.
 These translations must be complete, word-for-word, and in the same format as the original document.

 - Test Scores (Canadian students only) - Submit the results of the SAT or ACT directly from the testing agency to NMU.
 You are exempt if you have earned 12 or more semester college level credits after high school graduation, or if you graduated from high school three or more years before the term of your intended enrollment at NMU.

 - English Proficiency -Non-native speakers of English must prove an adequate level of English language proficiency for admission into an academic program.
 English language proficiency for admission can be demonstrated in one of the following ways:

 *English proficiency tests:

 TOEFL - minimum score of 61 iBT/173 CBT/500 PBT

 IELTS – minimum overall band score of 6.0